 - a.
-Submit a Contracting for Educational Delivery Application Part 1.
+Submit a Change in Educational Offerings and a Contracting for Educational Delivery Application.
 DEAC reviews the application and selects the courses required for review.
 DEAC sends the institution a letter indicating the courses required for submission based on the selection criteria in accordance with Section III above.
 The institution will receive an invoice for the review fee. - b.
 Submit a Contracting for Educational Delivery Application Part 2, including identified courses for off-site subject specialist review.
-The institution receives the off-site subject specialist report and has 90 days to respond to any determination of partly met or unmet standards. - c.
+The institution receives the off-site subject specialist report and has 90 days to respond to any determination of partly met or unmet standards. - e.b.
+The Commission reviews all documentation submitted to date and approves or denies the substantive change in accordance with accreditation standards. proposal to contract for educational delivery.
+DEAC notifies the institution in writing within 30 days of the Commission's action and notifies the U.S. Department of Education and other relevant constituencies in accordance with Section X, Notification and Information Sharing. - d.c.
+Submit a Degree or Non-Degree Educational Offerings Report including courses for off-site subject specialist review.
+The institution receives the off-site subject specialist report and has 90 days to respond to any determination of partially met or unmet standards. - d.
 The Commission reviews all documentation submitted to date and approves or denies the substantive change in accordance with accreditation standards.
-DEAC notifies the institution in writing within 30 days of the Commission's action and notifies the U.S. Department of Education and other relevant constituencies in accordance with Section X, Notification and Information Sharing.

-5. Contracting for Educational Delivery with an Approved AQC Provider: Upon Commission approval, an institution seeking to improve or expand its educational offerings to students can enter into an agreement to incorporate or contract for educational delivery up to 50 percent of its curriculum with an approved AQC provider.
+DEAC notifies the institution in writing within 30 days of the Commission's action. - 5.
+Contracting for Educational Delivery with an Approved AQC Provider: Upon Commission approval, an institution seeking to improve or expand its educational offerings to students can enter into an agreement to incorporate or contract for educational delivery up to 50 percent of its curriculum with an approved AQC provider.